auth0/magic/docs/authentication.md

 ### magic.auth.sign | magic.verify.sign

 Implements `ed25519` signatures using `libsodium.js`.

+ By default, the API expects to be given a secret key as a seed, from which the actual keypair is derived (allowing easier, more concise storage).
+However, it may be used directly with a keypair, requiring only a boolean flag for the `verify` call.

  Efficient and without some of the concerns inherent in `ECDSA`, `ed25519` has been accepted and standardized by the [IETF](https://tools.ietf.org/html/rfc8032).
-By default, the api expects to be given a secret key as a seed, from which the actual keypair is derived (allowing easier, more concise storage).
-However, it may be used directly with a keypair, requiring only a boolean flag for the `verify` call.

 ```js
 // seed generation